tanujchowdhury/Chemical-Inventory-Project/README.md

 ```

 ### API
-Although not related to chemical invertory, my app features connects to an API and displays the current temperature in San Jose, CA. Below is the function in Views.
+Although not related to chemical inventory, my app connects to an API, parses through the JSON, and displays the current temperature in San Jose, CA. Below is the function in Views.

 ```
 def inventory_api(request):